⭐ 4.83/5 · Over 11,000 verified reviews ✓ Free cancellation up to 24h 📱 Instant e-ticket on your phone

 Check availability

-The EUR30 Acropolis combined ticket is one of the best deals in European cultural tourism — if you use it correctly.
+The Acropolis combined ticket costs EUR30 and is one of the best deals in European cultural tourism — if you use it correctly.
 Buy it wrong, or visit the wrong sites, and you might pay EUR30 for something you could have done for EUR20.
 This guide breaks down every site covered, the maths on when it saves you money, and exactly which combination works best for your trip length.
+For the full picture of pricing across every ticket type, start at our Acropolis homepage before you plan your visit.

 What Is the Acropolis Combined Ticket?